 These are strange times.
-Everything looks normal – the sun is shining, the birds are singing, spring flowers are cheerfully pushing up out of the earth.
-But for those of us who have had our lives unexpectedly put on hold by COVID-19, it doesn’t feel normal one bit.
+Everything looks normal – the sun still rises, the kids still need three squares a day, you still need to take out the garbage every week.
+But, for those of us who have had our lives unexpectedly put on hold by COVID-19, it doesn’t feel normal one bit.

 With this newfound freedom, I plan to:

 - Lose myself in vegetable prep as I finally get around to new recipes I’ve been meaning to make or test